 The NFRW has created many avenues for new presidents to find help as they lead their local clubs.
 The following tools will be available to you once your new club is officially chartered by the NFRW.

-NFRW's weekly e-newsletter and political briefing are available to any member with e-mail.
+NFRW's newsletters, political briefing and other e-communications are available to any member with e-mail.
 The newsletter covers Federation, White House and Congressional news.
 The political briefing addresses an important political topic that is in the news.